Brigitte Bardot, 1960s sultry sex symbol turned militant animal rights activist dies at 91

 She attacked centuries-old French and Italian sporting traditions including the Palio, a free-for-all horse race, and campaigned on behalf of wolves, rabbits, kittens and turtle doves.

-By the late 1990s, Bardot was making headlines that would lose her many fans.
-She was convicted and fined five times between 1997 and 2008 for inciting racial hatred in incidents inspired by her anger at Muslim animal slaughtering rituals.

-“It’s true that sometimes I get carried away, but when I see how slowly things move forward ... and despite all the promises that have been made to me by all different governments put together — my distress takes over,” Bardot told the AP.
+“It’s true that sometimes I get carried away, but when I see how slowly things move forward ... my distress takes over,” Bardot told the AP when asked about her racial hatred convictions and opposition to Muslim ritual slaughter,

-In 1997, several towns removed Bardot-inspired statues of Marianne — the bare-breasted statue representing the French Republic — after the actress voiced anti-immigrant sentiment.
+In 1997, several towns removed Bardot-inspired statues of Marianne after the actress voiced anti-immigrant sentiment.
 Also that year, she received death threats after calling for a ban on the sale of horse meat.

 Bardot once said that she identified with the animals that she was trying to save.